EGArian/elipi-cms/README.md

 my new project based on oop

-i work on this every day , try to be a goft to open source world !
+i work on this every day , try to be a gift to open source world !